-Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Home Health - pp. c. c.
-Bornalo 1,000 10101 1,000 101101 a) Not consistent with generally accepted standards of medical practice; b) Not clinically appropriate in terms Augustus and a of type, frequency, timing, site and duration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit; The states e) other · . and a second Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Therapies (OT, PT, Speech, Chiropractor) - a) Not consistent with generally accepted standards of medical practice; b) Not clinically appropriate in terms of type, frequency, timing, site and duration; c) Not dependented through c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit; e) other Approvals Denials Partial Denials Denials per 1,000 MM Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Pharmacy a) Not consistent with generally accepted standards of medical practice; b) Not clinically appropriate in terms of type, frequency, timing, site and duration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the - avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit;
+b) Not clinically appropriate in terms of type, frequency, timing, site and thuration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit. e) other Home Health a) Not consistent with generally accepted standards of medical practice; b) Not clinically appropriate in terms in of type, frequency, timing, site and duration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit e) other Therapies (OT, PT, Speech, Chiropractor)

+Approvals Del Approvals Der

+Partial Denials Denial Partial Denials Denials

+ø

+Approvals per Denials per 1,000 MM 1,000 MM Approvals per 1,000 MM 7/06

+Denials per 1,000 MM Denials per 1,000 MM

+Approvals Approvals

+Denials Deniais

+Partial Denials Partial Denials

+Approvals per 1,000 MM Approvals per 1.000 MM
-Approvals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM Ap provals Denials Partial Denials Approvals per 1,000 MM Denials per 1,000 MM All Other ., a) Not consistent with generally accepted standards of medical practice; b) Not clinically appropriate in terms of type, frequency, timing, site and duration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit; e) other

-Age listed is that as of date of the request.

-\ Partial Denials were partially approved and partially denied.
+Denials per 1,000 MM Denials per 1.000 MM

+Anorovals Denials Deniale Partial Deniale Approvals per Denials per Denials per All Other 201102 Approvals D a) Not consistent with generally accepted standards of medical practice; · b) Not clinically appropriate in terms of type, frequency, timing, site and duration; c) Not demonstrated through scientific evidence to be safe and effective and the least costly among similarly effective alternatives, where adequate scientific evidence exists; d) Not efficient in regard to the avoidance of waste or, on the basis of the best available scientific evidence, not likely to produce benefit: 7 e) other d is that as of date of the request.
+II Denials were partially approved and partially denied.
+Age listed is 1 rarial Den a)consistent with generally accepted standards of medical practice;